Summary: The Spirit of Laws (page 5)

 In despotism, there is no need for a court.
 Since the land belongs to the prince, there are no property laws.
 Since succession passes to the prince, there are no laws of inheritance.

-On the contrary, monarchy is marked by the complexity of procedures and the multiplicity of laws due to the diversity of social conditions.
+Monarchy, by contrast, is marked by the complexity of procedures and the multiplicity of laws, owing to the diversity of social conditions.

-It may seem that excessive formalities hinder justice, slowing it down.
-However, Montesquieu defends in The Spirit of Laws this slowness and the complexity of legal procedures.
+Excessive formalities may seem to hinder justice by slowing it down.
+Montesquieu, however, defends this slowness and the complexity of legal procedures.

-These formalities indicate that careful attention is paid to nuances and to the complexity of individual cases; they ensure that the accused is properly defended.
-By contrast, in despotisms, the verdict is delivered swiftly: life or death.
+These formalities show that careful attention is paid to nuance and to the complexity of individual cases; they ensure that the accused is properly defended.
+In despotisms, by contrast, the verdict is swift: life or death.

-In monarchies, the judge tends to interpret the laws and render his verdict according to the spirit of the law.
-By contrast, in democracies, the judge applies the law to the letter.
-The penalty is codified in the law; it is enough to determine whether or not the case falls under the law to mathematically deduce the sentence.
+In monarchies, the judge tends to interpret the law and render his verdict according to its spirit.
+In democracies, by contrast, the judge applies the law to the letter: the penalty is codified, and it suffices to determine whether or not the case falls under the law to deduce the sentence.

-Since monarchy is defined by the presence of intermediate powers, the king must not judge; that would be despotism.
-However, he may have the right to grant pardons.
+Since monarchy is defined by the presence of intermediate powers, the king must not judge—that would be despotism.
+He may, however, have the right to grant pardons.

 Punishments are extremely severe in despotisms because in these regimes, fear of death outweighs love of life.
-In moderate governments, punishments are more lenient.
-As a result, the less severe the punishments, the freer the state.
+In moderate governments, punishments are more lenient—and the less severe the punishments, the freer the state.

-Punishments that are too cruel are counterproductive, for they harden hearts and make people cruel, thereby worsening crime.
-When the law itself corrupts, this is worse than corruption caused by the absence of laws—for in that case, the evil lies within the remedy itself.
+Punishments that are too cruel are counterproductive: they harden hearts and breed cruelty, thereby worsening crime.
+When the law itself corrupts, this is worse than corruption caused by the absence of laws—for then the evil lies within the remedy itself.

 1 V, chap.
 5